-Icome to Wrexham Glyndŵr University
+1. We Icome to Wrexham University 2

-2. Welco ome to Bloomsbury Institute London (BIL) 3

-3. Peop le you need to know 5
+ople you need to know

-ur programme of study
+3. You ur programme of study 6

-4.1 Programme aims 7
+3.1 Programme aims 6

-4.2 Overview of programme structure, including module options 9
+3.2 Overview of programme structure, including module options 6

-4.3 Programme timetable
+3.3 Programme timetable 21

-4.4 Learning and teaching
+3.4 Learning and teaching 21

-4.5 Assessment strategy
+3.5 Assessment 22

-4.6 Placements
+3.6 Placements 28

-4.7 Assuring the quality of your learning experience
+3.7 Assuring the quality of your learning experience 30

-4.8 Programme specifications
+3.8 Programme specifications / module specifications 31

-4.9 Module handbooks
+3.9 Module handbooks Error!
+Bookmark not de fined.

-5. Addit ional Information about your programme
+4. Addit tional Information about your programme 34

-6. Gene ral supporting information
+5. Gene ral supporting information 41

-6.1 The University's commitment to the Welsh Language
+5.1 The University's commitment to the Welsh Language 41

-6.2 Student Charter
+5.2 Student Charter

-6.3 Academic Regulations, Policies and Procedures
+5.3 Academic Regulations, Policies and Procedures 41

-6.4 Changes to your programme 40
+5.4 Changes to your programme 42

-1. Welcome to Wrexham Glyndŵr University
+1. Welcome to Wrexham University

-We hope that you will enjoy your time at Wrexham Glyndŵr University.
+We hope that you will enjoy your time at Wrexham University.

-Wrexham Glyndŵr University is a student-centred university providing high quality higher education and research in a welcoming, friendly and supportive environment.
+Wrexham University is a student-centred university providing high quality higher education and research in a welcoming, friendly and supportive environment.
 Programmes seek to be employment relevant, and many programmes have strong links with industry and commercial organisations.

 This Programme Handbook is designed to provide you with specific information about your programme and complements the programme information provided on the Virtual Learning Environment (VLE - Moodle), the Student Guide and the Academic Regulations appropriate to your award.

-The Student Guide contains a wide range of important information that is relevant to all students at the University, and the Academic Regulations set out the 'rules' which govern your programme of study, in particular the rules governing assessment and determination of degree classification.
-You should ensure that you have some familiarity with the contents of all these documents, as you are likely to need to refer to them on occasions throughout your time here at Wrexham Glyndŵr University.
-In addition, you should refer to the Student Guide to the Active Learning Framework (ALF) for information about the delivery of learning and teaching of programmes at the University.
+The Student Guide contains a wide range of important information that is relevant to all students at the University, and the Academic Regulations set out the 'rules' which govern your programme of study, in particular the rules governing assessment and determination of your degree classification.
+You should ensure that you have some familiarity with the contents of all these documents, as you are likely to need to refer to them on occasions throughout your time here at Wrexham University.
+In addition, you should refer to the Student Guide and the Active Learning Framework (ALF) for information about the delivery of learning and teaching of programmes at the University.